Multipartite Entanglement in Stabilizer Tensor Networks

-We establish our results based on a number of technical contributions: First, we show that the average tripartite entanglement can be mapped onto a classical ferromagnetic spin model, the \emph{GHZ spin model}.
+We establish these results based on two main technical contributions: First, we diagnose the GHZ content by a polynomial invariant (the third moment of the partial transpose $\rho_{AB}^{T_B}$).
+Its average can be evaluated using a classical ferromagnetic spin model, the \emph{GHZ spin model}.
 For large bond dimensions, this model is in its low-temperature (ordered) phase and hence the tripartite entanglement is determined by its minimal energy configurations (\cref{fig:tripartite}).
-Second, we develop new techniques for evaluating higher moments of random stabilizer states, including an explicit formula for the third moment of non-qubit stabilizer states.
-Our results generalize readily to arbitrary moments~\cite{newzami} and we expect that they will be of similar use as the recent breakthroughs~\cite{kueng2015qubit,zhu2015multiqubit,webb2016clifford}.
+Second, we derive a novel formula for the third moment of non-qubit stabilizer states.
+It refines the results of~\cite{kueng2015qubit,zhu2015multiqubit,webb2015clifford} and we expect that it will be of similar interest in quantum information theory.
 Throughout this article, we measure entropies of $p$-level systems in units of $\log_p$ bits.

 \ssection{Random stabilizer networks} We now describe the random stabilizer network model.
 Consider a connected graph with vertices $V$ and edges $E$ (parallel edges allowed).
 Let $V_\partial$ denote a subset of the vertices, which we will refer to as the \emph{boundary vertices}; all other vertices are called \emph{bulk vertices} and denoted by $V_b$.
 Given a choice of bond dimensions for all edges, we define a pure quantum state by placing tensors $\ket{V_x}$ at the bulk vertices and contracting according to the edges: